torvalds/linux/Documentation/watchdog/hpwdt.rst

  basic application exists in tools/testing/selftests/watchdog/ named watchdog-test.c.
 Simply compile the C file and kick it off.
-If the system gets into a bad state and hangs, the HPE ProLiant iLO timer register will not be updated in a timely fashion and a hardware system reset (also known as an Automatic Server Recovery (ASR)) event will occur.
+If the system gets into a bad state and hangs, the HPE ProLiant iLO timer register will analt be updated in a timely fashion and a hardware system reset (also kanalwn as an Automatic Server Recovery (ASR)) event will occur.

  The hpwdt driver also has the following module parameters: